nrdvana/squash-portage/README.md

 Prerequisites
 =============

+  * Overlayfs or Unionfs
+  * An existing /usr/portage directory
+  * All writable portions of portage relocated outside that tree

+For this script, you need overlayfs or unionfs support inn your kernel.
+These are available on many distros, but not included in the mainline kernel until overlayfs in 3.11

+If you don't have a /usr/portage, download one like normal for gentoo.

-You need your /usr/portage to be read-only, so set the following variables in /etc/portage/make.conf:
+If your /usr/portage still has distfiles, packages, or rpm directories, set the following variables in /etc/portage/make.conf:

     DISTDIR=/var/portage/distfiles
     PKGDIR=/var/portage/packages